OrchidSource/orchid-desktop/README.md

 ## Developing

-Run:
+To begin developing, run:

     $ npm install
     $ npm run build-watch &
     $ npm start

 Changes made to the js/ts/scss files will be detected, and the built app files will be available in the `build` directory.
-Doing "command-r" should reload the files in the Electron webview, though this doesn't work as consistently as one might like; sometimes you have to re-start electron.
+Doing "command-r" only very rarely updates the files in the webview, so usually when you make changes you have to stop and re-run `npm start`.

 ### To install libraries

+To install libraries to be used by the web app, run:

     $ npm install foolib@version --save